 Denying Overwatch‘s popularity and relevance is a major mistake, as it is easily, hands-down, the best new multiplayer game of 2016.
 And yes, that includes Call of Duty, Battlefield 1, and even Titanfall 2 — all of which I love and consider to be great games.
 But Overwatch is on an entirely different level, and it has just reached over 20 million active players.
 Although the game has been out for over six months already, its popularity is only growing.
 This month, Blizzard is adding all new modes and yet another new character — Sombra — into the mix.

-Before buying it for someone for Christmas, though, you might want to make sure that they don’t already own it — which is a major possibility.
-If they don’t own it, I highly recommend you pick it up for them, as it’s probably THE hottest Xbox One game for Christmas 2016.
+Before buying it for someone as a gift, though, you might want to make sure that they don’t already own it — which is a major possibility.
+If they don’t own it, I highly recommend you pick it up for them, as it’s probably THE hottest Xbox One game of 2016.

 6. Battlefield 1